Jay-Idrees/Node-Automated-Team-Profile-Generator/README.md

 By completing this project I was able to master application of the following programming skills:

-- Using object oriented programming including the use of classes, constructor functions, export modules and storing user information into employee category data objects
+- Using object oriented programming including the use of classes, constructor functions, export modules and storing user information into data objects based on employee category (e-g Software Engineer, Manager etc)

 - Using classes in Javascript object oriented programing.
 For instance in this app I created an generic employee class and then extended this class to create subclasses for Software Engineer, Intern and Manager.

 - Using the inquirer package to prompt questions and capturing user responses into variables

-- Notice how a variety of inquirer features are used such as the input, expand, editor when capturing data from the user
+- Notice how a variety of inquirer features are used  to collect infromation from the user such as using input, expand, editor when capturing data from the user

 - Using the JEST package in Node.JS and performing tests using javascript

    ![Testing](./assets/testing.png)

 - Use of Node.JS to generate HTML with Javascript code.
-Notice how the javascript code is used to create employee classes and then a renderhtml function is used to replace HTML text with variables.
+Notice how the javascript code is used to create employee classes and then a renderhtml function is used to replace HTML text with actual data from variables.
 Inquirer captures the user inputs into variables to be passed onto functions.
 The renderhtml function then generates a team-profile html page by modifying existing templates and replacing the placeholders with the actual data using object oriented programming.

 - Using RegExp object in matching text and substituding placeholders with actual employee data